-Losing a spouse is difficult, but it can be comforting to know that Social Security survivors benefits could help keep your financial house in order in the years ahead.
+Losing a spouse is difficult, but it can be comforting to know that Social Security benefits for widows and widowers could help keep your financial house in order in the years ahead.

 Roughly 4 million widows and widowers receive monthly Social Security checks based on their deceased spouse’s earnings record, a significant source of financial support.